legopip/PLGNetworkingProj1/README.md

 -server
 -client (PLGNetworkingProj1)

+Then:

+add "$(SolutionDir)PLGNetworkingProj1Lib;" to VC++ Directories under proporties for both the server and the client project

+Terribly sorry for the inconvinience, but these properties didn't carry with git.
+Feedback of how to fix this would help with projects going forword

 NOTE:
 sometimes window OS sounds play when sending a message.
 Nothing crashes, it just makes the noise.